 But how is this superfood relevant today, when you're not exactly preparing to do battle?
-(Unless you count the commute to work, which sometimes feels like going into war.)
-We tapped registered dietitian Brooke Alpert and nutrition coach Dana Kofsky to give every reason—including glowy skin and weight loss—you need to start eating chia seeds.
+(Unless you count the commute to work, which sometimes feels like going into war).
+We tapped Brooke Alpert and Dana Kofsky to give every reason—including glowy skin and weight loss—you need to start eating chia seeds.

 Scroll down to see them all!

-They Can Help You Drop Pounds
+They Can Help You Feel Full Longer

 "Chia seeds are one of my favorite nutritional powerhouses," says Alpert.
 "They are loaded with tons of micro- and macro-nutrients, including protein, fiber, fat, calcium, manganese, and tons more.
 They are also a great source of antioxidants.
 All of this makes them great for weight loss, heart health, and digestive health."